 - Tend directly to injure him in respect to his office, profession, trade or business, either by imputing to him general disqualification in those respects that the office or other occupation peculiarly requires, or by imputing something with reference to his office, profession, trade, or business that has a natural tendency to lessen its profits;

 - Impute to him impotence or a want of chastity.

 The first and second are pretty easy to understand.
 The third one gets many people into trouble with their online reviews.
-You may think that the installer who came to your home to hook up your new computer couldn’t tell a router from a plunger, but saying so is likely to result in a damage award if he shows up in court with a diploma from a reputable trade school or university, or even his certification from a vendor or company where he works.
+You may think that the installer who came to your home to hook up your new computer couldn’t tell a router from a plunger, but saying so can result in a damage award if he shows up in court with a diploma from a reputable trade school or university, or even his certification from a vendor or company where he works.

 As for the last one, if you’re talking about someone’s sexual habits in an online review, you’re probably so far over the line on what’s acceptable that what you say about their chastity may be the least of your worries.
 Just don’t go there.

 Pictures Can Paint 1,000 Libelous Words

 One final suggestion.
 Take extra care with photos, cartoons, and videos.
 You don’t have to say or write a single word to be guilty of libel, defamation, or tortious interference and their cousins contract interference and product defamation.
 A picture can result in a defamation lawsuit, too.

 For example, let’s say that I have a bad experience with a hotel, and post a negative review on my personal blog — and then illustrate it with a photo I snagged off of Flickr, making sure that it was available to use under a Creative Commons license.
 (No copyright infringement for me, thanks!)